egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 resolve through whichever policy governs their general traffic.

 ## Bypassing DNSMasq
 When you want to bypass DNSMasq and use another DNS resolver (or a second instance of DNSMasq), you can use PBR DNS policies.
 In this example I use HTTPS-DNS-proxy as it is already running on the router and used by DNSMasq but now I am going to use it as resolver for lan/wifi clients perhaps not the most logical choice as it is non-caching but you are free to use anything else.

 What a PBR DNS policy does is intercepting and redirecting the lan/wifi clients DNS query on its way to the router so that it can never reach DNSMasq and send it to another DNS server.
-That other DNS server can be a commercial DNS server e.g. 1.1.1.1 (Cloudlflare) but also another DNS server on your router In this example I will intercept DNS and send it to HTTPS-DNS-proxy which is already running on my router.
+That other DNS server can be a commercial DNS server e.g. 1.1.1.1 (Cloudlflare) but also another DNS server on your router.
+In this example I will intercept DNS and send it to HTTPS-DNS-proxy which is already running on my router.

 ### Add HTTPS-DNS-proxy instance to Cloudflare
 Add another HTTPS-DNS-proxy instance to Cloudflare to be used for the PBR DNS policy.
-As the queries are coming from my lan/wifi this instance has to listen on the routers IP address instead of the local interface (127.0.0.1)
+As the queries are coming from my lan/wifi this instance has to listen on the routers IP address instead of the local interface (127.0.0.1).
 My routers address is 192.168.9.1 but adapt it to your own routers address:
 ```
 config https-dns-proxy